navikt/vdl-cli/README.md

 ### Bare installation, only for `open` command

-Needs to be installed in the global python intepreter.
-So you can use it outside of an 'venv'.
+Needs to be installed in the global python intepreter so you can use it outside of an 'venv'.

 ```shell
 pip install "vdl-cli @ git+https://github.com/navikt/vdl-cli@<version>"